 Motor vehicle accident deterrence is a global concern.
-According to Automobile Magazine, more than 30,000 people are killed on U.S. roads every year and about 90 percent of those accidents are due to human error.
+According to Automobile Magazine, more than 30,000 people are killed on U.S. roads every year.
+And, about 90 percent of those accidents are due to human error.
+So, what are the main causes of commercial truck accidents in Texas?

 It should come as no great surprise that the most deadly accidents, whether they occur in Texas or elsewhere in the country, tend to occur when huge semitrailer trucks are involved.
 And, in keeping with the statistics above, some of the most common reasons they happen are because of unsafe acts by drivers.